LUCIFERLAMO/MAC_CHANGER/README.md

 # MAC Address Changer

-A Python CLI tool to change the MAC address of a network interface on Linux — built for educational purposes as part of learning ethical hacking and network security.
+A Python CLI tool to change, randomize, restore, and track MAC addresses on Linux network interfaces.
+Built as part of learning ethical hacking and network security.

 ---

 ## Features

+- Change MAC address to a custom value
-- Validates MAC address format before attempting change
+- Generate a random MAC address with one flag
-- Verifies the interface exists before running
-- Confirms whether the MAC address actually changed
+- Restore the previous MAC address from backup
-- Requires root — exits cleanly with a clear message if not
+- Stealth mode — auto-randomizes MAC every N minutes
+- Full history log with timestamps, interface, old and new MAC
+- Input validation — MAC format, interface existence, root check

 ---